Brandon-Rozek/website/content/research/reinforcementlearning/notes/bandits.md

+---
-# Chapter 2: Multi-armed Bandits
+title: Chapter 2 - Multi-armed Bandits
+showthedate: false
+math: true
+---

 Reinforcement learning *evaluates* the actions taken rather than accepting $instructions$ of the correct actions.
 This creates the need for active exploration.